 Light from a fluorescent lamp is first created by an electric current conducted through an inert gas producing ultraviolet light that is invisible to the human eye.
 The ultraviolet light in turn interacts with special blends of phosphors coating the interior surface of the fluorescent lamp tube that efficiently converts the invisible light into useful white light.
-Fluorescent lamps require a special power supply called a ballast that is needed to regulate lamp operating current and provide a compatible start-up voltage.
-Electronic ballasts perform the same function as a magnetic ballast but outperform the outdated magnetic products by operating at a very high frequency that eliminates flicker and noise while simultaneously increasing efficiency.
-Electronic ballasts are also more easily designed to allow for more consistent and efficient lamp operation, lamp dimming, and networking of lighting products for advanced control of lighting.
+Fluorescent lamps require a special power supply called a ballast that is needed to regulate the lamp's operating current and provide a compatible start-up voltage.
+Electronic ballasts must be used with all modern, high-efficiency and high-performance linear fluorescent lamps, especially those with small diameters like T8 or T5.
+(A few specialized fluorescent lamp types in North America still use magnetic ballasts.)
+Electronic ballasts enable fluorescent lamps to operate consistently and efficiently, to incorporate dimming functions, and to be networked for advanced control of lighting.

 The two general types of fluorescent lamps are: